mg9/MorphAGram/README.md

 #### Transductive Segmentation:
 Use this mode to segment words that are already seen in the training data.
+This mode is only applicable when the prefixes, stems and suffixes are represented by either the same nonterminals or three different nonterminals.

 ###### Steps:
 \# Create a segmentation model given the PYAGS segmentation output.<br/>